Nastia Liukin Flaunts Fit Physique In Skintight Activewear While Working Out

 I’ve always used working out as a way to cope.
 Whether it was training competitively, or even taking 5 minutes to move through a flow, the mental clarity I gain by moving my body is incredible.
 Lately, I’ve been working out 1-on-1 with personal trainers via @brightfitnessapp.
 The app has world-class personal trainers that you can connect and train with via Zoom, and I’ve been able to work with some of my dream trainers that I’ve followed on IG forever.
 Check out my stories to see who is training me today…I think you’ll be surprised!
 Hint: she’s an Olympic teammate of mine ????
 The best part about The Bright App is that you can train with her (and other Olympians), too! #brightboss #ad

 In the caption of the post, Nastia revealed that she exercises “as a way to cope” and proceeded to advertise The Bright App.
-The social media sensation noted that the fitness app employees “world-class personal trainers.”
+The social media sensation noted that the fitness app employs “world-class personal trainers.”
 She then encouraged her followers to view her Instagram stories “to see who” was leading her virtual workout session.
 According to her stories, she was being trained by fellow Olympian Alicia Sacramone Quinn.

 A few of Nastia’s followers flocked to the comments section to shower her with compliments.
 While some simply used a trail of emoji to express their admiration for the athlete, others were more vocal in their praise.